pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

     :value: 2

-    An interruptive modal that covers the sim with a transparent black overaly to draw the user's focus to the alert.
+    An interruptive modal that covers the sim with a transparent black overlay to draw the user's focus to the alert.

  .. py:data::  xplm_WindowLayerGrowlNotifications
     :value: 3